International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_3_Governance_Perspective/4_3_x_IDS_RuleBook.md

 -	Overall: Create a new global open standard for data sovereignty:

 Open standard generally implies: 1) free to use for everyone (although in some sectors this is interpreted in different ways ...),
-2) an open process through which everyone can partici-pate, 3) transparent decision making (preferably by consensus or otherwise through a pre-defined structure).
+2) an open process through which everyone can participate, 3) transparent decision making (preferably by consensus or otherwise through a pre-defined structure).